peterliu-2000/Highway-TruckDetection-w-Yolov8/README.md

 The project was programmed in Python 3.10 environment The main program is contained in _main.py_, and the rest of the Python files contain supporting functions and should be downloaded in the same pathway with main if one should use it.

-myWeights.pt contains the neural network trained specifically for identifying large trucks/oil tanks in Shanxi highway.
+best.pt contains the neural network trained specifically for identifying large trucks/oil tanks in Shanxi highway.

 ## Methods ##